iurisman/rust-dust/lib/README.md

 Let's organize some of the exercises into a library with the goal of learning how to build one.
 Although all the problems in Rust Dust would be candidates for a library distribution, it's more straightforward to develop them as simple binaries.
-Except for those problems which I want to reuse elsewhere in the Rust Dust project.
-These are the ones included in Rust Dust Lib.
+Except for those problems which I want to reuse elsewhere in the Rust Dust project — these are the ones included in Rust Dust Lib.

 ### 1. How to Build a Simple Rust Library
 _Note, that this section applies to Rust 2018 or later._